Quantum phase transitions in the Kondo-necklace model: Perturbative continuous unitary transformation approach: Introduction

 \section{Introduction}

-Strongly correlated systems have many competing energy scales driving system into a variety of phases.
-At zero temperature two different phases are separated by a quantum critical point, where the quantum fluctuations become strong leading to a quantum phases transition (QPT),\cite{sachdev:book} where a macroscopic change occurs in the system.
-The role of correlations, either classical or quantum, between underlying degrees of freedom is the key to understanding QPT.
-The latter is called \emph{entanglement}, which is a measure of nonlocal correlations of quantum manybody states.
-Entanglement is a versatile quantity intensively studied in quantum information theory and strongly correlated systems providing an exchange of ideas between two apparently distinct fields.
-Indeed, the entanglement has been recognized as an essential resource in quantum computation and communication \cite{nielsen:book}.
-Entanglement based ideas lead to distinguish criticality from off-criticality in 1d \cite{calabrese:jpa04}, area law scaling of entanglement entropy \cite{eisert:rmp10} and topological sub-leading term \cite{levin:prl06,kitaev:prl06}.
+Strongly correlated systems typically have various competing energy scales driving system into a variety of phases.
+At zero temperature, two different phases are separated by a quantum critical point, and essentially quantum fluctuations lead to a quantum phase transition (QPT),\cite{sachdev:book} where a macroscopic change occurs in physical properties of system.
+The role of correlations, either classical or quantum, between underlying degrees of freedom is a key to understanding QPTs.
+Entanglement is a measure of nonlocal correlations of quantum many-body states.
+Entanglement is a versatile quantity intensively studied in quantum information theory and strongly correlated systems providing an exchange of ideas between the two apparently distinct fields.
+Indeed, entanglement has been recognized as an essential resource in quantum computation and communication \cite{nielsen:book}.
+Ideas based on entanglement lead to distinguish criticality from off-criticality in one dimension \cite{calabrese:jpa04}, and conclude area law scaling of entanglement entropy \cite{eisert:rmp10} and topological sub-leading term \cite{levin:prl06,kitaev:prl06}.

-Kondo lattice model \cite{tsunetsugu:rmp97} is one of the promising models in the study of strongly correlated heavy fermion compounds \cite{hewson:book}, where the partially filled shells (\emph{f}) are screened by outer shells (\emph{s} or \emph{p}).
-Inner shells are localized and can be effectively characterized by magnetic impurities located in the electron gas of outer shells.
-In the presence of strong interaction between the magnetic impurities and electron gas, a more simplified version of Kondo lattice, namely Kondo-necklace (KN) model \cite{doniach:77} arises (see Sec.~\ref{pcut_kn}).
-The phases of the Kondo-necklace model in spatial dimensions d=1,2,3 have been studied by different methods.
-While numerical Monte Carlo \cite{scalettar:prb85} and Density Matrix Renormalization Group \cite{moukouri:prb95} (DMRG) results confirm the absence of QPT in 1d, a phase transition between antiferromagnetic (AF) and Kondo singlet phases occurs in higher dimensions.
+The Kondo lattice model \cite{tsunetsugu:rmp97} is one of promising models in the study of strongly-correlated heavy fermion compounds \cite{hewson:book}, where partially filled shells (\emph{f}) are screened by outer shells (\emph{s} or \emph{p}).
+Inner shells are localized, and can be effectively characterized by magnetic impurities located in the electron gas of outer shells.
+In the presence of strong interaction between magnetic impurities and electron gas, a more simplified version of the Kondo lattice, namely the Kondo-necklace (KN) model \cite{doniach:77} arises.
+The phases of this model in the spatial dimensions $d=1$, $2$, and $3$ have been studied by different methods.
+While Monte Carlo \cite{scalettar:prb85} and density-matrix renormalization group \cite{moukouri:prb95} (DMRG) results confirm the absence of QPT in one dimension, a phase transition between the antiferromagnetic and Kondo-singlet phases occurs in higher dimensions.